martyna007/memoryGame/README.md

 # memoryGame
-simple memory game made with reactjs and redux
+simple memory game made with reactjs

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).